Check out these frequently asked questions about medical licensure or certification in Vermont.

 The Board investigates complaints of unprofessional conduct and may issue reprimands or revoke, suspend or place conditions on professional licenses and certifications, or take action where appropriate to protect public health and safety.

-Certification and operational requirement rule for Vermont Department of Health approved and preferred providers.
+Certification and operational requirement rule for Health Department approved and preferred providers.